zhangzheheng12345/zhangzheheng12345/README.md

 [Github Page](https://visual-brainfuck-web.vercel.app) **<-- Have a try!**

-A online brainfuck interpreter with a real-time visual memory.
+An online brainfuck interpreter with a real-time visual memory.

 I am a lover of Brainfuck, so I started this project to debug Brainfuck easier.